Coronavirus: Number of new infections slows | DW | 09.02.2020

 The number of newly reported coronavirus cases has fallen drastically from the day before.
-Over 37,500 cases of coronavirus have been confirmed globally.
+Over 37,500 infections have been confirmed globally.

 The number of new coronavirus cases fell significantly between Saturday and Sunday, global health authority figures shared Sunday showed, potentially indicating a slowdown in the spread of the deadly infection.